ob2Eopai/Phemtoboard/Readme.md

 You can omit the first option, and the resulting file will be placed in the current directory under a random name.

-Consult with the Femtoboard [specification](https://github.com/femtoboard/femtoboard/blob/master/README.md) for information about the input formats.
+Consult with the Femtoboard specification below for information about the input formats.

 ### Search a new thread